Pay parity opt-in scheme

 - an ECE or primary endorsement from the Teaching Council when obtaining your certification through the discretionary pathway.

-Education and care services and hospital-based services can opt-in to the pay parity scheme using the Attestation of Certificated Teachers’ Salary section of the RS7 return.
-Instructions on how to complete the attestation can be found in Chapter 9-6(external link) of the ECE Funding Handbook.
+Education and care services can opt in to the pay parity scheme using the 'attestation of certificated teachers’ salary' section of the RS7 return.

-Using the RS7 return, a service can attest to which salary steps of the minimum salary scale they have paid their certificated teachers for that period of the RS7 return.
-More information about the minimum salary scale can be found in Chapter 3-B-2(external link) of the ECE Funding Handbook.
-These are summarised below:
+Using the RS7 return, a service can attest to which salary steps of the minimum salary scale they have paid their certificated teachers for that funding period.

-A teacher’s initial salary step should be determined by:
+A certificated teacher’s initial salary step is largely determined by:

-- their applicable qualification group (highest qualification held), and
+- their applicable qualification group (that is, the highest qualification held), and

 - any previous relevant work experience.

-Please note any disputes regarding teacher pay steps is an employment relation matter between the teacher and their employer.
+Please note, any dispute regarding a teacher’s salary step is an employment matter between the teacher and their employer.
 The Ministry is unable to intervene in employment matters.

 For further queries about teacher pay steps, contact firstname.lastname@example.org.

-A services’ attestation results will be verified during an audit by the Ministry.
-This involves confirming that each employed certificated teacher was paid at least at the required salary level.
+A service’s pay parity attestations will be verified via a Ministry audit.
+The audit will confirm that each employed certificated teacher was paid at least at the required salary level.
 Services must therefore maintain information to assist with verification.

 This information will include:

-- copies of qualifications and current practising certificates already required to be held, and
+- copies of qualifications and current practising certificates already required to be held

 - information to support how the teacher’s initial and current salary rate was determined, and